 Can You Get a Partial Denture for One Tooth?

 Don’t you hate it when you’re having lunch out with friends, eating that perfect Waldorf salad only to have food get stuck in the place where you had your tooth extracted a few months back?

 Until now it hasn’t really bothered you, but as time passed you are beginning to notice subtle changes in the way you chew and bite.
 Come to think of it, your surrounding teeth seem to be getting closer together.
-You’ve heard about dental implants, bridges and even partial dentures but are unsure whether or not you can even get a removable partial denture for one tooth.
+You’ve heard about dental implants, bridges, and even partial dentures, but you find yourself thinking “can you get a partial denture for one tooth?”.
 As you say farewell to your friends, you decide that it might be time to give your dental prosthetist a call to see what options are available to you.

+Can You Get a Partial Denture for One Tooth?